kriti-0033/kriti-0033/README.md

 🚀 Technology Enthusiast | Research-Oriented Learner | Software Developer

-I am an M.Tech Computer Science student @Banasthali Vidyapith with a strong passion for innovation, problem-solving, and emerging technologies.
+I am a M.Tech Computer Science student @Banasthali Vidyapith with a strong passion for innovation, problem-solving, and emerging technologies.
 My interests lie at the intersection of Artificial Intelligence, Explainable AI (XAI), Real-Time Systems, Software Engineering, DevOps, and Cloud Computing.

 Driven by curiosity and a growth mindset, I enjoy exploring complex challenges, conducting research, and developing impactful solutions.
 My academic journey includes research in Explainable AI for Healthcare and Real-Time Systems, alongside hands-on experience in building web applications and technology-driven projects.